 Manuel exhorted his men to clear the way ahead, and many perished in the attempt.
 The wagons blocking their progress were overturned and their vital cargo cast into gullies on either side of the road.
 Though the army’s supplies and siege equipment was thus lost, the rear divisions of the army could press forward.
 Repeatedly the Romans attempted to clear the Turks from the high ground to either flank, but were repulsed at every attempt, the Turks having the tactical advantage of fighting from higher ground.

 At some point Manuel commanded his men to “save themselves as best they could” and led his household in a desperate effort to cut their way through the Turkish ranks.
 Most of the men of his retinue, “the emperor’s most illustrious kinsmen” were slain in the fighting.
 Manuel did not spare himself from the thick of the fighting.
 Conspicuous in his gilded armor, purple tunic, and red boots (which only the Roman Emperor himself was allowed to wear) Manuel was targeted by the Turks for death or capture.
 By the end of the day he has “suffered many wounds and bruises from sword and mace wielded by the Turks: his whole body was covered with injuries, his shield was pierced by some thirty arrows, and he was unable to set straight his (dented) helmet which had been knocked askew”.
-No doubt Manuel wore the finest armor available, and this likely saved his like time after time that day.
+No doubt Manuel wore the finest armor available, and this likely saved his life time-after-time that day.

-In their near-panicked attempt to fight their way out of the trap, the Romans abandoned their wounded; who “stretched their hands in supplication with piteous gestures and voices… pleading with those nearby to come to their aid…” but were left to death or capture.
+In their near-panicked attempt to fight their way out of the trap, the Romans abandoned their wounded, who “stretched their hands in supplication with piteous gestures and voices… pleading with those nearby to come to their aid…” but were left to death or capture.

-At some point Manuel rested beside a wild pear tree.
+At some point Manuel dismounted and rested beside a wild pear tree.
 The emperor of the Romans was alone, his bodyguard and attendants dead or separated during the sandstorm that had now passed.
 His sword was gone, and he had only the broken shaft of his lance to defend himself.
 A cavalryman of “humble station” saw the emperor, and came to his aid.
 He offered to serve the emperor “to the utmost of his ability”, offering Manuel a drink of water from his bottle and even adjusted the emperor’s battered helmet which had slipped sideways on his head.

 Forming around the emperor, they proceeded up the pass, adding others to their band as they went.
-The Turks recognized Manuel, and a band of elite cavalry (likely the ghulams of some amir or the Sultan’s own guards) set upon them; intent to kill or capture the emperor.
+The Turks recognized Manuel, and a band of elite cavalry (likely the ghulams of some amir or the Sultan’s own guards) set upon them, intent to kill or capture the emperor.

 “All were mounted on Arabian stallions, and in appearance they stood out from the many: they carried elegant weapons, and their horses were bedecked with splendid ornaments, in particular with adornments of tinkling bells suspended from the horsehair that reached far down (their mounts) neck.”